-Michael Zhang is a Special Counsel in the Corporate Practice Group, Antitrust Practice Group and the Intellectual Property Practice Groups.
+Michael Zhang is a partner in the Corporate Practice Group, Antitrust Practice Group and the Intellectual Property Practice Groups.
 Michael is also the Managing Partner of the firm's Shanghai office.
 He has a deep understanding of China’s legal system and business practices.

 Areas of Practice

 He has represented many U.S. and European clients in a wide range of industries with respect to their mergers and acquisitions, joint venture projects and operations in China and Asia regions, including life science and healthcare, internet technology, co-working space, automobile, logistics, material hi-tech, telecommunication and software sectors.

 Michael is experienced with IP licensing, IP due diligence and corporate IP protection within M&A transactions and joint venture projects.
 He also has expertise with the protection of his client’s IP rights against counterfeiting and piracy in China.